What you’ll learn:

 5. Integrations

-A commerce vendor may not have all the functionalities out-of-the-box (and some functionalities simply don’t belong in a commerce engine!), but it should provide the means to unlock those features from best-of-breed solutions seamlessly.
-The ability to integrate, activate and extend the capabilities of the system is absolutely essential to support B2B firms in unlocking the full potential of digital commerce — and that's where the API-first approach shines through.
+A commerce vendor might not have all the functionalities out of the box, but it should provide the means to seamlessly unlock those features from best-of-breed solutions.
+The ability to integrate, activate and extend the system’s capabilities is essential to supporting B2B firms in unlocking the full potential of eCommerce — and that’s where the API-first approach shines through.

-A particularly important integration from the B2B perspective is the ERP system: You can extend an API to your backend ERP integration without affecting the rest of your infrastructure, enabling a seamless sync with the commerce system.
+From the B2B perspective, the ERP system is a critical integration.
+You can extend an API to your backend ERP integration without affecting the rest of your infrastructure, enabling a seamless sync with the commerce system.
+The same can be said about other systems of record, such as CPQ, OMS and CRM.

-Consider whether the vendor can provide a true best-of-breed strategy, free of vendor lock-in, that enables your business to integrate services that best meet its requirements.
-Get to know the pre-built integrations and accelerators available that will speed up your composable implementation.
-Lastly, evaluate how comprehensive and easily accessible the API documentation is, as well as how easily business users (e.g., marketers, content managers, etc.) can manage integrations in a no-code/low-code interface.
+Consider whether the vendor can provide a proper best-of-breed strategy, free of vendor lock-in, that enables your business to integrate services that best meet its requirements.
+Lastly, evaluate how comprehensive and easily accessible the API documentation is and how easily business users (e.g., marketers, content managers, etc.) can manage integrations in a no-code/low-code interface.

 Questions you should ask: